 Due to safety concerns, it’s not recommended to use a hand-me-down crib.
 If you’re not sure whether or not your crib meets current safety standards check here.

 Mom tip: Register or purchase several sheets.
 You can plan on it: You’ll be changing sheets at 2 am on more than one occasion.

 Baby carriers instantly soothe a fussy baby, allow you to have both hands free and gives your arms a much needed break– plus, baby will love being snuggled up next to you.

 I spent the first several months of E’s life carrying her in this carrier.
-My husband even loves it!
+Daniel even loves it!
 Emma typically gets cranky at night and putting her in this carrier instantly soothes her and buys us tons of time!

 Make sure to get the infant insert, too!

 In our first home, Emma’s room was tiny.
 I’m talking shoebox-size, tiny!
 In order to make the most use out of space, I used her dresser as a changing station, too.
 I used this changing pad on top of the dresser and it worked wonders.